Lady Gaga Shows Off Washboard Abs In Pink Sports Bra For Steamy Throwback Ahead Of VMAs

 Lady Gaga is getting her fans revved up for her VMA performance with a racy throwback.

-The 34-year-old singer took to Instagram to share a revealing throwback snap that showed her wearing a pink sports bra that gave a glimpse of her washboard abs.
-Sporting long pink locks, the singer leaned against the trunk of a palm tree and closed her eyes as she stretched her leg out to the side.
+The 34-year-old singer took to Instagram to share a revealing throwback snap showing her wearing a pink sports bra that gave a glimpse of her washboard abs.
+Sporting long pink locks, the singer leaned onto the trunk of a palm tree and closed her eyes as she stretched her leg out to the side.

 The snap was a big hit with her 43.2 million followers, racking up more than 1.7 million likes and compliments from both her fans and famous friends alike.
 Many were excited to see her back on stage for Sunday’s big show.